Lord Nelson, Uncle Oliver and I: the Life and Death of Oliver Bainbridge (an Unacknowledged Casualty of the Death of Empire).

 * The Washington Times, 29 November 1903, p.
 12, re visit the previous day.
 In 1903 Bainbridge was leading a rather ‘irregular’ life as a self-styled ‘King of Tramps’, and paying his way across America by giving public lectures in the various town he visited (with an apparent interest in German secret societies).
 Without some context (like him being some sort of British (or American) agent and the purported Nelson connection) it is very hard to imagine the President of the United States of America as having an audience with some itinerant tramp who just happened to be in town on the day.

-The posting of my more expansive hardcover Art Catalogue on this Website, of both my paintings and my poems, Stardust Painter-Poet (Woodbine Press, 2015), has also been held over for a little while.
-An exhibition was held, opened and reviewed (in Sydney Morning Herlad) by art critic John McDonald, at the Lavender Bay Gallery (Royal Art Society of New South Wales), from Friday 8 April to Sunday 1 May 2016, which doubled as a launch for this book.
+An exhibition was held, opened and reviewed (in Sydney Morning Herald) by art critic John McDonald, at the Lavender Bay Gallery (Royal Art Society of New South Wales), from Friday 8 April to Sunday 1 May 2016, which doubled as a launch for this book.
 Stardust Painter-Poet is a quality production, and a ‘sister’ book in style to New Collected Poems, consisting of a compilation of artworks over my lifetime (with my thematic poems or poem fragments inserted at appropriate places), divided into three main sections: Early Works, Mesozoic Era (Middle Period), and Late Flowering.
 All of the paintings in the ‘late flowering’ period have been produced since my retirement from paid work in 2003.